gavinyork/zephyr3d/doc/markdown/scene.stopanimationoptions.md

 ## StopAnimationOptions type

-Options for stop playing animation
+Options for stopping an animation.

+Allows a graceful fade-out instead of abrupt stop.

 **Signature:**